FHA loans: Requirements, limits, and rates

 • How much new and recent credit you’ve taken on

 If you have a higher credit score, you might qualify with a higher debt-to-income ratio, or DTI.
-DTI is your total monthly debt payments divided by your monthly gross income (your monthly income before taxes).
-This figure is expressed as a percentage.
+DTI is your total monthly debt payments divided by your monthly gross income (your monthly income before taxes), expressed as a percentage.
+A good DTI is generally considered 35% or below.

 To determine your DTI, divide your debts by your monthly gross income.
 For example, if your debts – which include your student loans and car loan – reach $2,000 per month and your income is $8,000 per month, your DTI is 25%.